DAD.info

 Deanb

-Ultrasound scans offer dads the amazing opportunity of seeing the baby we’ve helped make!
-But there is a lot more to them than getting some exciting pictures…
+Ultrasound scans offer dads the amazing opportunity of seeing the baby you’ve helped make!
+But, there is a lot more to them than getting some exciting pictures.
+Read on to find out what to expect at baby scans.

-Scans are a medical screening tests which are offered to all pregnant women, but there is a choice about whether you accept them or not – they are not a requirement.
-Some people want to find out if there are any problems or concerns within the pregnancy so they can be prepared and have more options; others feel that the result won’t change how they feel or their choice of actions, so they don’t need to know and therefore don’t need the test.
+Some people want to find out if there are any problems or concerns within the pregnancy so they can be prepared and have more options; others feel that the result won’t change how they feel or their choice of actions, so they don’t need to know.
 There is no right or wrong, just what feels right for you as a family.

 Girl or a boy?